MGrossert/PYApp/README.md

 PY Application Framework

+* multiple applications

 concepts
 --------
+* service/object registry
+	* interface based
+	* allows to replace almost every module
+* dynamic structure
+	* file based / preprocessed - configured
 * modular
-	* every feature is an module
+	* every almost feature is an module or can be replaced by a module
 * oop
+* mvc

 requirements
 ------------